Business configuration

 Adobe Commerce App Management is for Beta users only and is not yet accessible to all customers.

-The app.commerce.config file is the central configuration file for your App Builder application.
-It defines your app metadata, business configuration schema, and other settings.
-Based on the businessConfig schema, the configuration library generates runtime actions while the App Management renders a configuration form with no custom code required.
+Based on the businessConfig schema that you defined in the app.commerce.config, the configuration library generates the runtime actions that the App Management UI uses to render a configuration form with no custom code required.

 Schema properties